lupyuen/lupyuen.github.io/src/i2c.md

 # Stop I2C Read

-The final command that we'll enter into the BL602 Firmware will terminate the I2C transfer...
+Here's the final command that we'll enter into the BL602 Firmware...
+It terminates the I2C transfer.

 ```text
 #  i2c_stop_read